reframejs/reframe/readme.md

  - **Server**
    <br/>
-   Reframe sets up a Node.js/hapi server that renders HTML-dynamic pages and that serves static browser assets.
+   Reframe sets up a Node.js/hapi server that renders HTML-dynamic pages and that serves the static browser assets.
    <br/>
     Including:
      - Optimal non-optimistic caching.
        <br/>
-       (Mutable URLs are cached with the `ETag` header, static assets are served at immutable URLs and are indefinitely cached with `Cache-Control` header with `immutable` and the maximum value for `max-age`.)
+       (Mutable URLs are cached with the `ETag` header, static assets are served at immutable URLs and are indefinitely cached with `Cache-Control` header with `immutable` and `max-age`'s maxium value.)
      - [Adaptable] Custom CLI.
        <br/>
        The `reframe` CLI is just a thin wrapper over the NPM package `@reframe/server`.